Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moving to MRBO testing can help speed up progress and improve success rates.

-"Alzheimer's disease, autism, and schizophrenia all affect the entire brain, not just one area.
-If we understand what happens in the early stages of brain development, we may find entirely new treatment targets," said researcher Annie Kathuria.
+"Alzheimer's disease, autism, and schizophrenia all affect the entire brain, not just one region.
+If we understand what happens in the early stages of brain development, we may find entirely new targets for treatment," said researcher Annie Kathuria.

-Experts consider this research a major step forward in modern biomedical engineering and neuroscience.
+Experts say the research is a major step forward in modern biomedical engineering and neuroscience.
 From complex organoid models, scientists can move to the stage of personalized diagnosis and treatment, where each patient has their own brain model built to accurately test the effects of drugs.

 In addition, future potential includes brain-computer interfaces and even a new direction for artificial intelligence based on biological organoids.